AJslashTracey/AJslashTracey/README.md

-like spending time in front of my computer
+Computer has the power to silence the voices in my head